 Extremely vivid, disturbing hallucinations

-Some people drink too much water when on MDMA so you may also experience symptoms of water intoxication – faintness, extreme confusion and trouble moving
+Some people drink too much water when on MDMA.
+In rare cases you may also experience symptoms of water intoxication – faintness, extreme confusion and trouble moving.

 How can you be safer when using MDMA?